How to buy 2026 World Cup tickets

 How much will 2026 World Cup tickets cost in the FIFA draw?

+For what it’s worth, when the USA, Canada, and Mexico submitted their joint World Cup bid in 2017, the bid document suggested group game tickets would average $305.
 In that same bid document, it was suggested Category 4 World Cup group game tickets would average as low as $21.
 It also said that Category 4 tickets will only make up an estimated 7% of ticketing.

 Here’s the full 2026 World Cup ticket pricing table from the Unity Bid Book (submitted by USA, Canada, and Mexico in 2017):